openshift/cluster-health-analyzer/docs/design.md

 ```

 ### The normalized severity value
-In order to unify different indicators for severity of the signal, we map
-the source to the integer values, that are exported as values of the metric.
+To unify different indicators of signal severity, we map the source to the integer values that are exported as values of the metric.

-The reason for introducing this values are:
+The reasons for introducing these values are:

-- normalizing between different values provided in `severity` label: While
+- normalization between different values provided in the `severity` label: While
-most of the alerts use one of `info`, `warning`, `critical`, in real world
+most of the alerts use one of `info`, `warning`, `critical`, in the real world
-other values are being used as well.
+other values are also used.
-- normalizing across different type of signal [FUTURE]: e.g.
+- normalization across different types of signals [FUTURE]: e.g.
 cluster-operator-conditions don't provide information about severity.

 Being able to rely on a single number with a limited set of values makes it
-easier to represent the severity to the user.
+easier to present the severity to the user.

 The meaning of the values is:
 - `0` - healthy, mapping to "info" severity.
 - `1` - warning, mapping to "warning" severity.
 The signal is related to the
-health of the component, but not necessary requires immediate action.
+health of the component, but doesn not require immediate action.
 This is
-the default values for arbitrary severity values.
+the default value for arbitrary severity values.
 - `2` - critical, mapping to "critical" severity.